 How they work is simple: You loan the bank money for a set amount of time known as a “term length” and you gain interest on the principal during this time.

 And since CDs are insured by the FDIC up to $250,000, they’re incredibly low risk.
 I don’t invest in CD’s.
-I just believe their are better passive income opportunities.
+I just believe there are better passive income opportunities.

 But there are a few drawbacks: